LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 .. c:function::int SUNHeuristicsSetExpStabFn(SUNHeuristics H, SUNExpStabFn EStab, void* estab_data)

-   Function to provide a user-supplied function for the maximum stable step size (EStab == NULL disables).
-The return value is an integer flag denoting success/failure of the routine (see :numref:`SUNHeuristics.Description.errorCodes``).
+   Function to provide a user-supplied function for the maximum stable step size.
+The return value is an integer flag denoting success/failure of the routine (see :numref:`SUNHeuristics.Description.errorCodes`).

    Arguments:

    * *H* -- the heuristics object.
    * *EStab* -- user-supplied function specifying the maximum stable step size (``EStab == NULL`` disables).
    * *estab_data* -- user-supplied data pointer that should be provided on all calls to *EStab*.

    Usage:

    .. code-block:: c